XKeyscore: Capabilities

 The Guardian revealed in 2013 that most of these things cannot be detected by other NSA tools, because they operate with strong selectors (like e-mail and IP addresses and phone numbers) and the raw data volumes are too high to be forwarded to other NSA databases.

-In 2008, NSA planned to add a number of new capabilities in the future including access to VoIP and other, unspecified network protocols and additional forms of metadata such as Exif tags, which often include geolocation (GPS) data.
+In 2008, NSA planned to add a number of new capabilities in the future, including access to VoIP and other, unspecified network protocols and additional forms of metadata such as Exif tags, which often include geolocation (GPS) data.

 Contribution to U.S. security

 The NSA slides published in The Guardian during 2013 claimed that XKeyscore had played a role in capturing 300 terrorists by 2008, which could not be substantiated as the redacted documents do not cite instances of terrorist interventions.

 A 2011 report from the NSA unit in the Dagger Complex (close to Griesheim in Germany) said that XKeyscore made it easier and more efficient to target surveillance.
-Previously, analysis often accessed data NSA was not interested in.
+Previously, analysts often accessed data NSA was not interested in.
 XKeyscore allowed them to focus on the intended topics, while ignoring unrelated data.
 XKeyscore also proved to be outstanding for tracking active groups associated with the Anonymous movement in Germany, because it allows for searching on patterns, rather than particular individuals.
-An analyst is able to determine when targets research new topics, or develop new behaviors.
+An analyst is able to determine when targets research new topics or develop new behaviors.

 To create additional motivation, the NSA incorporated various gamification features.
 For instance, analysts who were especially good at using XKeyscore could acquire "skilz" points and "unlock achievements."
-The training units in Griesheim were apparently successful and analysts there had achieved the "highest average of skilz points" compared with all other NSA departments participating in the training program.
+The training units in Griesheim were apparently successful, and analysts there had achieved the "highest average of skilz points" compared with all other NSA departments participating in the training program.